connorpage1/study-tracker-proj/README.md

 # About
 Study Tracker is a simple single-page React application designed to help you keep track of your study sessions and gain insight from the data.
+It uses a JSON server to locally store your study sessions in a `db.json` file.
+The app then uses client-side routing to allow users to view, modify, add, and delete study sessions.
+It also provides a number of helpful graphs and statistics to allow you to visualize your study data.
+Finally, users can customize the app to their needs without digging into the code by adding or removing subjects from the session logging form.

 # Getting started
 First, fork and clone this repository.
 Then, `cd` into the `study-tracker-proj` folder and run `npm install` to install the packages and dependencies used in this project.